In the 1970s, less than a quarter of people with cancer survived. But over the last 40 years, survival has doubled.

 Dr.Juel Chowdhury MD

-Juel Chowdhury began his professional education at the Gulf Medical University, UAE where he received his first profession degree in medicine (Doctor of Medicine).
+Juel Chowdhury began his professional education at the Gulf Medical University, UAE where he received his first professional degree in medicine (Doctor of Medicine).
 Since then, his works have led him to exchange scientific ideas with Nobel laureate Dr. Ferid Murad and many well-known scientists such as Dr. Robert Winn Director of UI health Chicago.
 He is the founder and president of Oncomarks.org an online professional network with an open access journal for the oncologists.
 His innovative iGenX lab is a gene research lab based on data-mining and data analysis of the various gene-chip experiments.
 Dr. Chowdhury is also proficient in several languages and computer programs.
 Reviewer of well-known journals like Tumor Biology and JCMT.
 Editorial Board member of JUMD, and many professional societies like ASCO and ISOBM.
 He was the director of ISOBM (International society of oncology and biomarkers) 2016 congress held in Chicago and also the member of Organizing Committee for the upcoming ISOBM 2017 congress which will be hosted in Brazil.
 He is an expert in Botulinum Toxin and Dermal Fillers, facial reconstruction and hair transplant procedures from Ohio,USA and Poland.
 He also contributed as an Organizing committee of 14th and upcoming 15th Transitional medicine and oncologist meet, San Francisco, CA.

 Expression of cross-tolerance to a wide range of conditions in a human lung cancer cell line after adaptation to nitric oxide